attogram/attogram/README.md

 * Attogram Info - <https://github.com/attogram/attogram-info>
 * Attogram Contact Form - <https://github.com/attogram/attogram-contactform>

-## Old Docs

 ## Create a page

 * create a new **PHP** or **Markdown** file in the `./actions/` directory, add anything you want!
 * The filename is used as the page URL.
   ./actions/**example**.php = example.com/**example**/

 ## PHP pages